 1. How was Thai Tap Water Supply Plc. ("TTW") set up ?

-From the Government's policy, Thai Tap Water Supply Plc. ("the Company") was incorporated on 11 September 2000 to engage in the business of producing and distributing tap water to PWA in the 5 districts, which are Nakorn Chaisri, Sampran, and Phutthamonthon in Nakornpathom Province, and Kratoomban, and Muang Samutsakorn in Samutsakorn Province, under 30-year Water Purchase and Sale Agreement with PWA.
+From the Government's policy, Thai Tap Water Supply Plc. ("the Company") was incorporated on 11 September 2000 to engage in the business of producing and distributing tap water to PWA in the 5 districts, which are Nakorn Chaisri, Samphran, and Phutthamonthon in Nakornpathom Province, and Krathumbaen, and Mueng Samutsakhon in Samutsakhon Province, under 30-year Water Purchase and Sale Agreement with PWA.

 2. What does TTW do ?